ChristopherPH/TBR-csharp/README.md

 ## Organizational Notes

-- Collections are implemented as shared projects to cleanly integrate into existing projects
+- Libraries are implemented as shared projects to cleanly integrate into existing projects
-- Collections are split by namespace as much as possible to reduce dependancies
+- Libraries are split by namespace as much as possible to reduce dependancies
-- Collections generally contain subfolders of one or more of the following groups, followed by a subfolder of of the target class or type
+- Libraries generally contain subfolders of one or more of the following groups, followed by a subfolder of of the target class or type
   - **Extensions**: Static extension methods for exsiting classes in the target namespace
   - **Utility**:    Static methods for exsiting classes in the target namespace
   - **Helpers**:    Wrapper classes that provide additional functionality for a class or control
-- Collections may instead extend the namespace with one of the following groups
+- Libraries may instead extend the namespace with one of the following groups
   - **Controls**:   Custom or extended controls for System.Windows.Forms projects
   - **Binding**:    Classes and controls that center around data binding

 ## TheBlackRoom.System

-Additions to the `System` namespace
+Library for types and classes contained the following namespaces:
+- `System`
+- `System.Collections.Generic`
+- `System.ComponentModel`

 ## TheBlackRoom.Gfx

-Additions to the `System.Drawing` namespace
+Library for types and classes contained the following namespaces:
+- `System.Drawing`

 ## TheBlackRoom.WinForms

-Additions to the `System.Windows.Forms` namespace
+Library for types and classes contained the following namespaces:
+- `System.Windows.Forms`

 ## TheBlackRoom.Utility